-If the preamp is one of many devices that use the speakers, you will need to adjust the preamp using the speaker system’s existing volume settings.
+If the preamp is one of many devices that use the speakers, you will need to adjust the preamp using the speaker system’s existing volume settings, unless you decide to get a receiver which will usually bypass the need for a preamp (our explanation why).
 For example, if you have an A/B switch to plug a laptop in, the laptop will not control the volume.

 In this case, you would have to adjust the speakers to the appropriate level for the laptop first.
 Then starting with the volume all the way down, adjust the preamp’s volume to a comfortable listening volume while playing some music.